-- the need to increase aviation capacity in the South East; - for this growth to be sustainable; and
+- the need to increase aviation capacity in the South East; - for this growth to be sustainable; and - for the need to make the best use of existing runways.

 In addition, as set out in paragraph 1.25 and 3.1 of the CAA's AMS, the government's Airports National Policy Statement makes clear that capacity (accommodating additional runway capacity at Heathrow and making best possible use of existing infrastructure) is the context of airspace modernisation.